mucketo/Search-and-Destroy-v2.0/README.md

 # Search and Destroy v2.0 (rel-1.0.9) — 24 Dec 2018
  - S&D now supports gquest.
 All you have to do is join a gq, then after it starts do 'gq info' to get targets and detect type.
-You can be on a gq and cp at the same time - just do 'cp check' or 'gq check' to change between target lists, then handle them using 'xcp' and so on.
-The implementation isn't based on Pwar's or any other—it's an entirely new design.
+You can be on a gq and cp at the same time - 'cp check' and 'gq check' will change between cp and gq mob lists.
+Xcp, go, and so on are used for both.
+The implementation is a new design and isn't based on prior gq S&D or other scripts.

+If there are any problems, email them to me.

 Other changes: